 Under the Public Records Act 2005 we have a mandate to care for and preserve the record of our government.
 We make sure that the records of historical and cultural heritage of New Zealand are well looked after and preserved for the future.

 Our holdings are estimated at over 7 million items.
 They take up 110,000 linear metres of shelving space in our archives across the country.
 That’s about 112 kilometres when laid out end to end.
-Our archives include paper documents from the 1700s to the present day.
-As well as bound material, paintings and works on paper, audio visual materials, photographs, maps and plans, microfilm and digital records.
+Our archives include paper documents from the 1700s to the present day, as well as bound material, paintings and works on paper, audio visual materials, photographs, maps and plans, microfilm and digital records.

 You can contact the National Preservation Office for advice and guidance about the precious taonga in your collections.

-We offer a vacuum freeze drying service to organisations for disaster recovery for books, files and documents.
+We offer a vacuum freeze drying service to organisations for disaster recovery of books, files and documents.
 The freeze drying process is used globally for the rescue of documents and heritage materials.
 It removes the water by sublimation while the objects are under a vacuum.